 An investigation of issues, functions and concerns which relate to college student personnel administration, current issues in college student personnel, and international student concerns.
-Repeatable for Credit: 99 credits and 99 completions

 EDUC-U 553 The College Student and the Law (2 cr.)

 The course provides a practical working understanding of the legal foundations that govern student/institution relations, investigates how these relations are interpreted by the courts, and identifies the basic factors that can influence a court's interpretation.